jxav22/Portfolio/README.md

 In all seriousness, i've tried to incorporate my main projects into this portfolio.
 There's a few to explore, including snake and the command prompt terminal.
 I plan to include the rest in a list somewhere - maybe as the output of a PROJECTS command.

-Although, since you are here already, feel free to check out my github for a few more cool projects!
+Although, since you are here already, feel free to check out my github for a few more cool projects : )

 #### There's something missing/something I don't like